NXLog Legacy Documentation

 The field type may differ from one module to another.
 It is essential to handle data types according to your requirements when normalizing data.
 The NXLog language provides several data conversion functions.
 Refer to Functions in the NXLog Enterprise Edition Reference Manual.

-See the module documentation in the NXLog EE Reference Manual for a list of fields created by each module.
+See the module documentation in the NXLog Enterprise Edition Reference Manual for a list of fields created by each module.